MichaelSeitz98/enterprise-ai-project/docs/01_price_recommendation.md

 ## Outlook & Discussion

 * **Explainable AI** - We have not yet implemented explainable AI in our frontend.
 In this step, we want to be able to explain to the user why the model predicted this price.
 This is something we will implement in the future.
 In this picture you can see which features are decisive for your individual price prediction.
-We use the ``shape waterfall`` method to explain the prediction.
+We use the ``shap waterfall`` method to explain the prediction.
   ![shap waterfall](resources/shap_waterfall_example.png)

 * **Continuous data enrichment** - In order to offer our clients a broader range of forecasts, we should also include data from other cities and for different property types.
 Analysing rental prices in different regions allows us to take into account regional differences and market characteristics.
 By including different types of property, such as houses, we can provide a more comprehensive view of the rental market.
 In addition, we can use the data from other cities and property types to train our models and improve their performance.